maxspahn/dissertation/tex/comments_saccon.md

 in-depth (qualitative) comparison with the concept of optimization fabric.
 I regard these approaches as quite similar (but being no expert) and therefore it would be of value to get better insights in the main differences.
--> comparison to dynamic systems
+-> comparison to dynamic systems DONE in related works

 One aspect that could also be improved is to explicitly discuss the need to define a trajectory to follow for a robot.
 Somehow, this seems to comes from